yaringalmor/yarin-exercise/README.md

 # Yarin Galmor - DevOps Exercise
 #### INTRO
-In this exercise i had the chance to learn Ansible,Vagrant and NodeJS.
+In this exercise I had the chance to learn Ansible,Vagrant and NodeJS.
-In this version, i made two service - static-panda.js and counting-panda.js.
+In this version, I made two http services - static-panda.js and counting-panda.js.
 Besides of those services, there is an Ansible playbook named base.yml, which contain 3 roles - nodejs, static-panda and counting-panda role.

 ## Services